Fluid thread breakup: History

 As the surface disturbance becomes large, non-linear theory must be applied.
-The behavior of jets with large disturbances was examined experimentally by Magnus and Lenard.
+The behavior of jets with large disturbances was examined experimentally by Heinrich Gustav Magnus and Philipp Lenard.
 Their experiments helped to characterize satellite droplets, droplets that are produced in addition to the large main droplet, through the introduction of high speed photography.
 High speed photography is now the standard method for experimentally analyzing thread breakup.

 With the advent of greater computational power, numerical simulations have begun to replace experimental efforts as the chief means of understanding fluid breakup.
 However, difficulty remains in accurately tracking the free surface of many liquids due to its complex behavior.
 The most success has occurred with fluids of low and high viscosity where the boundary integral method can be employed as the Green's function for both cases is known.
-Dommermuth and Yue characterized irrotational, inviscid flow by this method as did Schulkes.
-Youngren and Acrivos considered the behavior of a bubble in a high viscosity liquid.
+D.G.
+Dommermuth and Dick K.P.
+Yue characterized irrotational, inviscid flow by this method as did R.M.S.
+Schulkes.
+G.K.
+Youngren and A. Acrivos considered the behavior of a bubble in a high viscosity liquid.
 Stone and Leal expanded this initial work to consider the dynamics of individual drops.
-For fluids of middling viscosity, full simulations using the Navier-Stokes equations are required with methods determining the free surface such as level-set and volume of fluid.
-The earliest work with full Navier-Stokes simulations was done by Fromm which focused on inkjet technology.
+For fluids of middling viscosity, full simulations using the Navier–Stokes equations are required with methods determining the free surface such as level-set and volume of fluid.
+The earliest work with full Navier–Stokes simulations was done by J.E.
+Fromm which focused on inkjet technology.
 Such simulations remain an active area of research.